yutanagano/sceptr/README.md

 ### Functional API (`blastr.blastr`)

 The eponymously named `blastr` submodule is the easiest way to use BLAsTR.
-It loads the default BLAsTR variant (currently `beta_cdr_bert_unsupervised`) and exposes its methods directly as module-level functions.
+It loads the default BLAsTR variant (currently `beta_cdr_bert_unsupervised_large`) and exposes its methods directly as module-level functions.

 ---